uptonking/note4yaoo/lib-db-triplitdb-dev.md

 - sqlite-cons
   - sqlite has no builtin support for reactivity
+  - sqlite-wasm is hard to bundle
-  - sqlite has too many feathers u may not need
+  - sqlite has too many feathers u might not need
   - for web, sqlite is slow for multiple layers of abstraction

 - resources